Analysis: Global funds feel the heat over Belarus 'blood' bonds

 But many investors stayed in the bonds.
 They are now finding their environment, social and governance credentials (ESG) questioned again after the “skyjacking” of Belarussian opposition journalist Roman Protasevich, which is shaping up as a major test case in how the investment industry approaches these issues in emerging markets

-Belarus has some $5.5 billion in hard-currency bonds outstanding, and counts fund managers, including BlackRock (BLK.N), PIMCO, NN IP, UBS (UBSG.S), Aberdeen Standard and JPMorgan
+Belarus has some $5.5 billion in hard-currency bonds outstanding, and counts fund managers, including BlackRock, PIMCO, NN IP, UBS, Aberdeen Standard and JPMorgan <JPM.N among its major holders, based on data and regulatory filings gathered by Refinitiv.
+The bonds are in global indexes, such as JPMorgan EMBI debt benchmark, drawing money from pension funds and other institutional investors.

 BlackRock, PIMCO, NN IP and JPMorgan declined to comment for this story.